tjsturos/MidnightMiner/README.md

     ```bash
     python miner.py --workers <number of workers>
     ```
-    Each worker typically uses one CPU core.
-For optimal performance, avoid running more workers than your CPU has cores.
+    ⚠️ Each worker typically uses one CPU core, and 1GB of RAM.
+Do not run more workers than your system is capable of.

-    ```bash
-    python main.py --wallet-file path/to/your_wallet.json
-    ```

 ## Exporting Wallets